pekimo/screen-shooter/README.md

 Capture
 -------
 Make captureVisibleTabs (PNG).
 More info [here](https://developer.chrome.com/extensions/tabs#method-captureVisibleTab).
-Тo get the screenshot you need to select the format of data (dataUrl or blobUrl).
+You need to select the format of data (dataUrl or blobUrl) to get the screenshot you need.
 ```js
 screenShooter
     .capture()